-Manchester United Women v Liverpool Women
+Man Utd storm past Liverpool to move up to second

 Post update

-Foul by Nikita Parris (Manchester United Women).
+Foul by Adriana Leon (Manchester United Women).

-Emma Koivisto (Liverpool Women) wins a free kick in the attacking half.

 Post update